insideout10/wordlift-docs/docs/getting-started.rst

 WordLift Key
     Your `WordLift Key <key-concepts.html#wordlift-key>`_,

-Enable color coding on front-end
-    The option for enabling/disabling the color highlighting of `entities <key-concepts.html#entity>`_ in post contents.

 Site Language
     The main language used on your website.
+This is the language that will be used by WordLift when creating the editorial metadata of your content.

 .. note::
         For more information on the multilingual support of WordLift `read here <faq.html#what-are-the-languages-supported-by-wordlift>`_.